cambrad3/cambrad3.github.io/index.md

 #### Model training with LDA components

-For our first approach, we trained various models with the LDA components.
+For our first approach, we trained various models using LDA components.
 In this approach, we used LDA on rookie features of all non-rookie players.
-Then, we used these 2 LDA components and cross validated different models, using k-fold cross validation on non-rookie players and their corresponding career win shares.
+Then, we used took the first 2 LDA components and used them in various models.
+We looked at the accuracy of each model using 5-fold cross validation on non-rookie players and their corresponding career win shares.
+The following table shows these results:

 <img src="https://www.dropbox.com/s/9am5ikrhp566jrf/finalLDA.PNG?raw=1">